christophsturm/randolf/Readme.md

 If you want to change defaults or support more types, you can pass a [RandolfConfig](src/main/kotlin/randolf/RandolfConfig.kt) to the Randolf constructor.

-here is a config that returns now for `Instant`:
+Here is a config that returns now for `Instant`:
 ```
 RandolfConfig(additionalValueCreators = mapOf(Instant::class to { _, _ -> Instant.now() }))
 ```
-you can also inject a random generator for example to set the seed.
+You can also inject a random generator for example to set the seed.

 Next steps:
-* add an optional non random mode inspired by [fakir](https://github.com/dmcg/fakir)
+* add an optional non random mode inspired by [Fakir](https://github.com/dmcg/fakir)
-* build for kotlin/js and kotlin/native.
+* build for Kotlin/JS and Kotlin/Native.

 [![Download](https://api.bintray.com/packages/christophsturm/maven/randolf/images/download.svg)](https://bintray.com/christophsturm/maven/randolf/_latestVersion)
 [![CircleCI](https://circleci.com/gh/christophsturm/randolf/tree/master.svg?style=svg)](https://circleci.com/gh/christophsturm/randolf/tree/master)